dnkent/academic-research/README.md

 # Academic Research

-Citation information and links to publications and my dissertation during my PhD.
+Citation information and links to publications and dissertation published as part of my PhD.

 ## Publications